MuOssama/MuBank/README.md

 1. **main.py**: This is the main script of the project.
 It sets up GPIO pins, initializes user data, creates a GUI, and provides functions for user interaction.
 2. **emails.py**: This file contains the `Users` class, which manages user data and transactions.
 It also provides methods for withdrawing, depositing, updating balance, and updating transaction history.
 3. **sendingEmails.py**: This file contains the `sendEmail` function, which sends transaction notifications to users via email using SMTP.
+4. **Passwords.py**: this file contains password from Gmail please dont forgot to add your password [see the demo:](https://www.youtube.com/watch?v=g_j6ILT-X0k)
+5. **userData.txt** this is the database for users and trancections
+6. **Userdata.py**: this is file to only put users in userData.txt rather than typing them manually

 ## Hardware Requirements
 - Raspberry Pi (any model with GPIO pins)